tvdboom/ATOM/docs_sources/user_guide.md

 !!!tip
     Use atom's [missing](../API/ATOM/atomclassifier/#data-attributes) attribute
-    for an overview of the missing values in the dataset.
+    to check the amount of missing values per feature.

 <br>